babadro/burn/burn-book/src/basic-workflow/training.md

 Instead of a simple tensor, the model should output an item that can be understood by the learner, a struct whose responsibility is to apply an optimizer to the model.
 The output struct is used for all metrics calculated during the training.
-Therefore it should include all the necessary information to calculate any metric that you want for a task.
+Therefore it should include all the necessary information to calculate any metric needed for a task.

 Burn provides two basic output types: `ClassificationOutput` and `RegressionOutput`.
-They implement the necessary trait to be used with metrics.
+They implement the necessary traits to be used with metrics.
 It is possible to create your own item, but it is beyond the scope of this guide.

-Since the MNIST task is a classification problem, we will use the `ClassificationOutput` type.
+Since the MNIST task is a classification problem, we use the `ClassificationOutput` type.

 ```rust , ignore
 # use crate::{